HarveyDogs/client-localisation/README.md

 # Creating new language bundles

 Each translation is a file of the same name, but with the `language code` included with an underscore.
-You can find lists the abbreviated java `language codes` on google, but to give a few examples here:
+You can find lists the abbreviated java `language codes` in [here](https://developers.google.com/admin-sdk/directory/v1/languages), but to give a few examples here:

 ```
 English – en